Amshureddy/healthcare-appointment-no-show-analysis/README.md

 This project analyzes healthcare appointment records to identify patterns linked with patient no-shows.
 The goal is to help healthcare administrators understand which patient groups and appointment factors are associated with missed appointments so they can improve scheduling, reminders, and follow-up planning.

-The analysis was completed using Python for data cleaning, SQL for analysis logic, and Power BI for dashboard reporting.
+I used Python to clean the data, SQL to explore the main no-show patterns, and Power BI to build the final dashboard.

 ## Business Problem